google/docsy-example/content/en/docs/Classes/Rogue.md

 * spider's bite it's made with nigrivinter and deals more damage than scorpion's agony
 * scorpion's agony it's made with gormar and deals less damage than spider's bite but generates more aggro, useful if you're the tank of the team.

-You can only have active one utility poison and one dps poison at time.
+You can only have active one utility poison and one dps poison at time, the messenger's bane won't work on bosses or raid bosses.

 The poisons have various grades that goes from I(1) to XVIII(18) the grade determines the chance to inflict the poison at hit and the damage too for the DPS poisons.

 You can start making poisons at lvl 18; a grade I poison is lvl 15 and each grade has a +5 range than the last one I.E. Grade I lvl 15 Grade II lvl 20.

-Like I said before it's possible using poisons only with piercing daggers.
+As I said before it's possible using poisons only with piercing daggers.

 You can buy the materials for poisons at: